zbug-nt/HW2/README.md

 ### Screenshot
 ![Hello2](/Hello2/Hello2.png)
 ## Hello3: WPF Hello World
-A label and a button is added to the form.
+A label and a button is added to the MainWindow.
 A messagebox saying "Hello World!" will show up when the button is clicked.

     private void Button_Click(object sender, RoutedEventArgs e)
     {